GSA-TTS/federal-website-standards/about/index.md

 Federal website standards will help agencies provide high-quality, consistent digital experiences for everyone.
 The standards cover common visual and technical elements and reflect user experience best practices.

 **Federal agencies are required to comply with website standards per the [21st Century Integrated Digital Experience Act (IDEA)](https://www.congress.gov/bill/115th-congress/house-bill/5759/text)**.
-Standards will align with the 21st Century IDEA, [OMB’s memo on Delivering a Digital-First Public Experience (M-23-22)](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/), and other relevant policy requirements and best practices.
+Standards will align with the 21st Century IDEA and other relevant policy requirements and best practices.

 ## Status of the standards on this site